 CCTV Storage Calculator Formula: Calculate Recording Capacity Of IP Camera

-CCTV storage calculator formula.
-CCTV storage calculator formula is based on the bandwidth of the camera.
+The CCTV storage calculator formula is based on the bandwidth of the camera.
 The recording capacity is mainly up to the record resolution, record stream, and bitrate.
 Different image quality parameters decide different disk capacity occupations at equal times.

 The bigger the record resolution, record stream, and record bitrate are, the more disk capacity is taken up in equal times.
-You can easily calculate how much capacity you required for a specific amount of time. before learning the CCTV storage calculator formula, first, understand what is bitrate.
+You can easily calculate how much capacity you require for a specific amount of time. before learning the CCTV storage calculator formula, first, understand what is bitrate.

 I mention below about the Bitrate.